versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 **What you'll need:**

-* Like before, I've tested these in Google Chrome and Firefox, but not other browsers yet.
+* Like before, I've tested these in Google Chrome, but not other browsers yet.
 Please let me know if you find issues in other browsers.

 # Introduction and Live Finished JSFiddle Example